 “All of our athletes wear the traditional Scottish kilt in the competition to give the games an authentic flair,” Cathey said.
 “Of course, nothing gives authenticity to the games like the sound of the bagpipes playing as the competitors do battle on the athletic field.”

-The Scottish Highland Games include events such as the caber toss, stone putt, shot putt, hammer throwing and more.
+The Scottish Highland Games include events such as the caber toss, stone throw, shot put, hammer throwing and more.
 Series are played all over the country and winners advance to the World Championships.

-Get your tickets to the 2019 Great Plains Renaissance & Scottish Spring Festival happening April 13-14 online and save $3 per adult ticket while receiving a free child admission.
-Ticket prices are as follows:
+Get your tickets to the 2019 Great Plains Renaissance & Scottish Fall Festival happening Sept.
+28-29, rain or shine!
+Purchase online and receive $3 off each adult ticket along with free child admission.

 For a list of other events happening during the Renaissance Festival, make a weekend of it and check out our calendar of events.